-The perspective of auteurism also led to a series of studies of actors-stars as auteurs, namely performers who had an unusual control over their careers and screen images.
+The perspective of auteurism, usually applied to directors, has also led to a series of studies of actors-stars as auteurs, namely performers who have had unusual control over their careers and screen images.

 The scholar Richard Dyer proposed a classification of movie stars along the following dimensions:

 1. Actors who totally controlled their image, such as Fred Astaire or Joan Crawford.

 2. Actors who contributed actively to their persona, such as Marlene Dietrich and Robert Mitchum.

 3. Actors who were just one disparate voice among others in their image construction, such as Marilyn Monroe.